Summary

 On this page

-The contraceptive injection for men involves a combination of man-made versions of two naturally occurring male hormones – testosterone and progesterone.
+The contraceptive injection to stop sperm production involves a combination of synthetic versions of 2 naturally occurring hormones – testosterone and progesterone.
 This combination of hormones works to stop the body from making sperm.

 A number of studies have been done using this combination of hormones – usually given as injections (although implants, tablets and gels have also been studied).
 Most studies have shown male hormonal contraception to be effective in preventing pregnancy.

-Currently, there are no plans for a hormonal method of male contraception to be made available to the public in Australia.
-However, in the future, male hormonal contraception may be a suitable and acceptable form of contraception for some people.
+Currently, there are no plans for a hormonal method of contraception to stop sperm production to be made available to the public in Australia.
+However, in the future, this type of contraception may be a suitable and acceptable form of contraception for some people.

-Some studies have shown advantages of hormonal contraception for men to include:
+Some studies have shown the advantages of hormonal contraception to stop sperm production include:

-- It would give men a new, reversible and alternative method of contraception that they could control themselves.
+- It would give people who produce sperm a new, reversible and alternative method of contraception that they could control themselves.

-- It would offer an alternative to vasectomy in men, which is not reliably reversible.
+- It would offer an alternative to vasectomy, which is not reliably reversible.

-- It would provide an alternative for couples who cannot use certain methods of female contraception, such as the combined oral contraceptive pill.
+- It would provide an alternative for couples who cannot use currently available methods of contraception, such as the combined oral contraceptive pill.

-- It would let men share responsibility for the cost of contraception and the need to regularly visit a doctor or reproductive health nurse.
+- It would let partners share responsibility for the cost of contraception and the need to regularly visit a doctor or reproductive health nurse.

-Some studies have shown the disadvantages of hormonal contraception for men could include:
+Some studies have shown the disadvantages of hormonal contraception to stop sperm production could include:

 - Side effects include acne, night sweats, weight gain and lowered sex drive.
 These are usually mild and can settle with time.